brightly-salty/qbcanon/arts-humanities/humanities/thought.md

 #### Immanuel Kant

+A deontologist philosopher who was awoken from his dogmatic slumber by David Hume.
+He was a professor at the University of Konigsberg.
+He called the way a pure non-empirical concept is associated with the mental image of an object "schema".
+Because of the categorical imperative, he thought that one should never lie, not even to save someone from a murderer.

+Critique of Pure Reason

+- described synthetic a priori judgements

+Groundwork of the Metaphysics of Morals

+- introduced the "categorical imperative", which says that one ought to act according to what pure practical reason tells him can be made a universalizable maxim

+The Metaphysics ofMorals

+Perpetual Peace

+- outlined a world without a war based on constitutional republics

 #### Soren Kierkegaard

+A Danish existentialist philosopher.

+The Sickness Unto Death.

+Either/Or

+Fear and Trembling

 #### Gottfried Wilhelm von Leibniz

+A philosopher and mathematician who independently developed calculus from Isaac Newton.
+He hypothesized that this is the best of all worlds, and was satirized as Doctor Pangloss in Voltaire's Candide because of it.

+Theodicy

 #### John Locke

+An English Empiricist philosopher.

+An Essay Concerning Human Understanding

+- criticized the theory of innate ideas
+- proposed the theory of *tabula rasa* (blank slate)
+- we gain knowledge through experience

+Two Treatises of Government

+- rejected Filmer's Patriarchia
+- people have the right to life, liberty, and property

+Of Civil Government

+- justified the Glorious Revolution

 #### Peter Lombard

+A Scholastic theologian/philosopher.

+The Four Books of Sentences

 #### Niccolo Machiavelli

+The Prince

 #### John Stuart Mill

+A utilitarian political/ethical philosopher and economist.

+Essays on Some Unsettled Questions of Political Economy

+- extended the ideas of Ricardo
+- discussed unsettled questions including the relationship between profit and wages

+Principles of Political Economy

+- examined the necessity of private property

+Utilitarianism

+On Liberty

 #### Friedrich Nietzsche

+A philosopher known for his ideas of an ubermensch and eternal recurrence.
+He called *amor fati* the formula for greatness in a human being.

+Thus Spoke Zarathustra

+- introduced "ubermensch" (superman)

+The Gay Science

+- "God is dead.
+God remains dead.
+And we have killed him"

+Beyond Good and Evil

+- the "will to power" explains all human behavior

+On the Genealogy of Morals

+- master and slave moarlity

+Ecce Homo

+The Birth of Tragedy

+- dichotomy between the Apollonian and Dionysian aspects of literature

+Human, All Too Human

+- great art is the result of hard work, not genius or divine inspiration
+- compilation of aphorisms originally attributed to Voltaire

 #### Blaise Pascal

+A theologian who came up with his namesake wager, the idea that you should believe in God because there is the possibility of infinite benefit if you do and infinite punishment if you don't, while only finite cost if he isn't real and you believe in him.

+Pensees

 #### Charles Sanders Pierce

+A pragmatist.

+"The Fixation of Belief"

+"How to Make Our Ideas Clear"

 #### Plato

+An ancient Greek philosopher, the student of Socrates and teacher of Aristotle.
+He founded the Academy.
+He is known for his Theory of Forms, that abstract ideas ("forms") are more real than the material world of the senses.

+Socratic Dialogues

+- The Republic
+  - about justice and the ideal city-state
+  - "The Allegory of the Cave"
+- Meno
+  - about whether virtue can be taught
+- Apology
+  - Socrates' alleged defense during his trial
+- Crito
+  - Socrates' imprisonment
+- Phaedo
+  - Socrates' death
+- Symposium
+  - the nature of love

 #### Pythagoras of Samos

+An ancient Greek philosopher and mathematician, created the Pythagorean theorem.
+He theorized about the "music of the spheres".
+He hated beans.

 #### Jean-Jacques Rosseau

+A political philosopher from Geneva.

+The Social Contract

+- "Man is born free, and everywhere he is in chains"

 #### Bertrand Russell

+A logician and philosopher.
+Created the thought experiment of Russell's teapot to counter some arguments for God's existence.

+"Why I am Not a Christian"

 #### Jean-Paul Sartre

+A French existentialist philosopher.
+He was the lover of fellow existentialist Simone de Beauvoir.
+"Existintialism is a Humanism."
+"Existence precedes essence."

+Being and Nothingness

 #### Seneca the Younger

+A Stoic philosopher and advisor to Nero.

 #### Arthur Schopenhauer

+A pessimistic German philosopher.
+He argued contra Kant about the thing-in-itself.
+He intentionally schedules his lectures at the University of Berlin to conflict with Hegel's.

+On the Fourfold Root of Sufficient Reason

+On Vision and Colors

+"On Women"

+The World as Will and Representation

+- discusses aestheticism as the denial or rejection of idea
+- claimed art is the only reprieve from the suffering caused by experience
+- took inspiration from the Upanishads, which he described as "the production of the highest human wisdom"
+- claimed that undifferentiated noumenon drives nature

 #### Socrates

+An ancient Greek philosopher, perhaps the most important (ancient Greek philosophers are divided into pre-Socratic and Socratic).
+He was the teacher of Plato and produced no written works himself.
+We only know about him from Plato's Socratic dialogues.
+He would go around Athens engaging in question-and-answer sessions to search for truth and draw out contradictions (the "Socratic method").
+Athens put him on trial for corrupting the city's youth, and he was sentenced to death by drinking hemlock.

 #### Herbert Spencer

+The founder of Social Darwinism, he coined the term "survival of the fittest".

+Social Statics

+- argued for the application of Lamarck's theory to society
+- predicted that humanity would evolve into a state of perfect equilibrium

+System of Synthetic Philosophy: Conditions Essential to Human Happiness

+- 10 volumes
+- discussed the "coercive" aspects of reform movements

+Education: Intellectual, Moral, and Political

+- "What knowledge is of most worth?"

+Man Versus the State

+- "The Great Political Superstition"
+- talked about the "new Toryism"
+- nothing should infringe on the "laws of life"

 #### Baruch Spinoza

+A rationalist and panentheistic philosopher.

+Ethics

 #### Thales

+A pre-Socratic thinker from the Greek colony of Miletus, the "first philosopher".
+He rejected mythical explanations of the universe's natures and claimed that the first principle of all existence is water, founding the Milesian school, which included Anaximander and Anaximenes.

+He was also a civil engineer and a mathematician.
+He discovered that if a circle goes through three vertices of a triangle and one side fo the triangle is a diameter of the circle, then the triangle is a right triangle.

 #### Alexis de Tocqueville

+Democracy in America

 #### Lao Tzu

+A quasi-mythical thinker of the Taoist tradition, represented in tradition as an old man with a donkey.
+He is one of the Three Pure Ones of Taoism.
+He created the concept of *tao*, the way and *wu wei*, a life of non-action in accordance with the Tao.
+"The journey of a thousand miles begins with a single step."

+Tao te Ching

 #### Ludwig Wittgenstein

+A logical positivist philosopher.
+He created the beetle-in-a-box thought experiment to describe his perspective on private language.
+"That which we cannot speak of, we must pass over in silence."

+Tractacus Logico-Philosophicus

+Philosophical Investigations

 #### Zeno of Citium

+The founder of Stoicism.
+He taught at the "painted porch" in Athens, which is how the philosophy got its name.

 #### Zeno of Elea

+A student of Paramenides who founded the Eleatic school.
+He is known for his paradoxes, including the arrow in flight and the race between Achilles and a tortoise.
+They show physical movement is impossible since any attempt to travel a distance must be preced by moving half that distance, which must be preceded by moving that half of half that distance, and so on.

 ### Economics